 The goal of a circular economy – where resources are constantly recycled and reused – is achievable, but we need a lot more metal in the system first, meaning we will need to find ways of bridging the gap between the world as it is now and the future we want.

-We will need to build a city the size of Dubai every month to meet population growth demands
+We will need to build the equivalent of New York every 11 weeks to meet demand for urban infrastructure.

 According to the UN, the number of city dwellers will increase from 4.2 billion today to 7.3 billion by the end of the century.